Luxury London homes best bargain for Chinese buyers

 "Prime central London residential is like the gold reserve of real estate," he told Reuters.

-The high level of overseas demand was changing the makeup of London's luxury home market, said Yolande Barnes, director of residential research at property consultant Savills .
+The high level of overseas demand was changing the makeup of London's luxury home market, said Yolande Barnes, director of residential research at property consultant Savills (SVS.L).

 "The billionaires have moved into Mayfair and Belgravia.
 The multi-millionaires have moved into Chelsea and Notting Hill and the millionaires have moved into Wandsworth," she said, noting foreign buyers held on to property for longer.